 The Importance of Identifying Partners Early

 If your organization is interested in tapping into the international donor community, you'll want to identify potential partner organizations early, well before you learn of a funding opportunity.
 To get a sense of the funding landscape in your country, you'll need to do some homework to find out which foreign governments fund projects in your country and how they fund them.
 Do they give money to local organizations, or do they limit funding to large international NGOs or nonprofits headquartered in their country?
-In addition, some donors don't fund NGOs at all, local or otherwise, choosing instead to give money at the country level (e.g. to the government of Tanzania), allowing the government to decide how to spend the money and who the project implementors will be.
+In addition, some donors don't fund NGOs at all, local or otherwise, choosing instead to give money at the country level (e.g., to the government of Tanzania), allowing the government to decide how to spend the money and who the project implementors will be.

 Let's say you want money for a community project.
 Through your research, you learn that one of the donors funding similar projects in your country is a foundation based in the U.S. However, the foundation only provides funding to U.S.-based organizations.
 To gain access to this funding, you have two choices.
-You can either wait and see if a U.S.-based organization approaches your organization about partnering on a project; or you can take the initiative and reach out to U.S. organizations active in your country or region to propose a partnership.
+You can either wait and see if a U.S.-based organization approaches your organization about partnering on a project, or you can take the initiative and reach out to U.S. organizations active in your country or region to propose a partnership.
 Regardless of who initiates partnership discussions, you'll want to research your potential partner carefully.
 You'll be relying on this organization to submit a strong proposal and represent your interests to the donor.

-Because most funding opportunities have a short window, usually less than two months to prepare and submit a proposal, identifying and cultivating potential partners is something you'll want to do on an ongoing basis.
+Because most funding opportunities have a short application window, usually you’ll have less than two months to prepare and submit a proposal, identifying and cultivating potential partners is something you'll want to do on an ongoing basis.
 If you wait until you see an opportunity to reach out to a potential partner, in most cases it will be too late.
 Either the organization will already have partners lined up or there won't be enough time to develop the relationship before the proposal is due.

 Donors Funding Work in Developing Countries